invertase/react-native-firebase/docs/app-check/usage/index.md

 The [official documentation](https://firebase.google.com/docs/app-check/web/custom-resource) shows how to use `getToken` to access the current App Check token and then verify it in external services.

-## Testing Environments / CI
+## Manually Setting Up App Check Debug Token for Testing Environments / CI

+### on iOS

 App Check may be used in CI environments by following the upstream documentation to configure a debug token shared with your app in the CI environment.

-In certain react-native testing scenarios it may be difficult to access the shared secret, but the react-native-firebase testing app for e2e testing does successfully fetch App Check tokens via:
+In certain react-native testing scenarios it may be difficult to access the shared secret, but the react-native-firebase testing app for e2e testing does successfully fetch App Check tokens via setting an environment variable and initializing the debug provider before firebase configure in AppDelegate.m for iOS.

-- including the App Check debug test helper in the test app, along with a change to `DetoxTest` for Android
-- by setting an environment variable and initializing the debug provider before firebase configure in `AppDelegate.m` for iOS.
+### on Android

+When using a _release_ build, app-check only works when running on actual Android devices.
+When using a _debug_ build, you have two ways to run your application / tests with App Check support.

+#### A) When testing on an actual android device (debug build)

+1. Start your application on the android device.
+2. Use `$adb logcat | grep DebugAppCheckProvider` to grab your temporary secret from the android logs.
+The output should look lit this:

+        D DebugAppCheckProvider: Enter this debug secret into the allow list in the Firebase Console for your project: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX

+3. In the [Project Settings > App Check](https://console.firebase.google.com/project/_/settings/appcheck) section of the Firebase console, choose _Manage debug tokens_ from your app's overflow menu.
+Then, register the debug token you logged in the previous step.

+#### B) Specifying a generated `FIREBASE_APP_CHECK_DEBUG_TOKEN` -- building for CI/CD (debug build)

+When you want to test using an Android virtual device -or- when you prefer to (re)use a token of your choice -- e.g. when configuring a CI/CD pipeline -- use the following steps:

+1. In the [Project Settings > App Check](https://console.firebase.google.com/project/_/settings/appcheck) section of the Firebase console, choose _Manage debug tokens_ from your app's overflow menu.
+Then, register a new debug token by clicking the _Add debug token_ button, then _Generate token_.
+2. Pass the token you created in the previous step by supplying a `FIREBASE_APP_CHECK_DEBUG_TOKEN` environment variable to the process that build your react-native android app. e.g.:

+        $  FIREBASE_APP_CHECK_DEBUG_TOKEN="XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" react-native run-android

+Please note that once the android app has successfully passed the app-checks controls on the device, it will keep passing them, whether you rebuild without the secret token or not.
+To completely reset app-check, you must first uninstall, and then re-build / install.